 When it comes to recording your experiences with long-term travel I do recommend a blog over a handwritten diary.
 I've done both.
 The fact of the matter is carrying lots of growing diaries will add to your baggage weight.
 There's also a chance your handwritten diaries may get lost or stolen.

-I started my own long-term travel blog many years ago and it's become a fantastic place to write out what I have experienced and record it all.
+Start writing now: I started my own long-term travel blog many years ago and it's become a fantastic place to write out what I have experienced and record it all.

 Get a blog up and running before you leave.
 You can keep the entries private or open to everyone (your choice).
 Either way you'll have a record of things you want to keep.
 Do make sure to learn how to back it up before you leave though.

-Taking photos is a great way to remember your journey.
+Taking photographs and storing them for a long time: Taking photos is a great way to remember your journey.
 Long-term travel photography is a little different in that you can't just keep on adding memory cards into your bag.

 My advice is to get a couple of portable hard drives which have a large capacity.
 And, invest in an online photo hosting (storage) system.